Skip to main content

 This process ensures performance and relevance at scale:

-• It leverages pre-analyzed dashboard insights and the curated sample.
+• It leverages pre-analyzed dashboard insights plus comment batches.

-• For instance, sentiment distribution, platform breakdowns (e.g. Facebook vs. Instagram), and top tags still reflect the full dataset, not just the sample.
+• For instance, sentiment distribution, platform breakdowns (e.g. Facebook vs. Instagram), and top tags still reflect the full dataset, not just the comments included in any single batch.

 • This approach avoids inefficient raw analysis and relies on BrandBastion's structured tagging system to guide Astra’s topic identification.

-Astra receives data from the most recent 1,000 posts, including fields like:
+Astra receives data from the most recent 1,000 posts, sorted by publish date.
+For each post, Astra receives:

 • Platform